Staking is a key mechanism that aims to bring a new layer of cryptoeconomic security to Chainlink.

 How much LINK can I stake?

-Community Stakers can stake a minimum of 1 LINK and up to a maximum of up to 15,000 LINK during Early Access and General Access on a per-address basis.
-Note that entry to v0.2 during these phases is not guaranteed due to the capped pool size.
+Community Stakers can stake a minimum of 1 LINK and up to a maximum of up to 15,000 LINK on a per-address basis, provided pool space is available.
+When the v0.2 community pool is filled, additional LINK can only be staked once an existing staker completes a withdrawal of their staked LINK and pool space becomes available.
 Node Operator Stakers can stake a minimum of 1,000 LINK and a maximum of up to 75,000 LINK.

-Staking v0.2 features an expanded total pool size of 45,000,000 LINK to increase the accessibility of Chainlink Staking to a more diverse audience of LINK token holders.
-The pool size represents an 80% increase from the pool cap of v0.1 and would account for over 8% of the current circulating supply of LINK.
-The capped 45,000,000 LINK pool will consist of a 40,875,000 LINK allotment for community members, with the remainder allocated to Chainlink node operators currently servicing Chainlink Data Feeds.
+At launch, Staking v0.2 featured an expanded total pool size of 45,000,000 LINK to increase the accessibility of Chainlink Staking to a more diverse audience of LINK token holders.
+The pool size represented an 80% increase from the pool cap of v0.1.
+The capped 45,000,000 LINK pool consisted of a 40,875,000 LINK allotment for community members, with the remainder allocated to Chainlink node operators currently servicing Chainlink Data Feeds.

-The reward rate calculation for v0.2 has been rearchitected to incentivize a fully-filled Staking pool and improve support for new sources of staking rewards in the future (e.g., user fees).
-While v0.1 has a fixed reward rate (i.e., a single rate for all Community Stakers regardless of pool fill rate), v0.2 introduces a variable reward rate.
+For v0.2, the reward rate calculation was rearchitected, including to improve support for new sources of staking rewards in the future (e.g., user fees).
+While v0.1 had a fixed reward rate (i.e., a single rate for all Community Stakers regardless of pool fill rate), v0.2 introduced a variable reward rate.

 This change in reward rate calculation was required given that the source of rewards in Chainlink Staking in the future is expected to increasingly shift towards being derived from external sources of rewards (e.g. user fees), which may be a variable amount.

-The node operator stake portion of the v0.2 pool will feature the same 4.5% base floor reward rate but will be supplemented by Delegation Rewards from Community Stakers and made available to Node Operator Stakers proportionally based on the amount each operator stakes.
+The node operator stake portion of the v0.2 pool features the same 4.5% base floor reward rate but is supplemented by Delegation Rewards from Community Stakers and made available to Node Operator Stakers proportionally based on the amount each operator stakes.

 Can I stake more LINK on the same address?